hughr44/Kalah-Game-Project/README.md

 To play Kalah download this repository on your desktop and navigate to the folder in a terminal and perform the following commands

-*to play against a player on a different computer must first initialize the server on one computer before the second player connects*
+*to play against a player on a different computer must first initialize the server on one computer before the second player connects, this is not needed if playing on a single computer*

 Server Side: